14.7. The map class¶

 A map refers to any data structure that ‘maps’ keys to values.

-class is arguably the most popular container in the STL
+The map class is arguably the most popular container in the STL

-after vector
+after vector.

 All the containers discussed so far focused on storing 1 thing.